Blog > Countries > United States > The Best Cheese Steak in Philadelphia, Avoid the Tourist Traps!

 I got it with wiz as is more customary at Pat’s (and Geno’s which is literally across the street, another “famous” cheese steak place) and was highly disappointed.
 After enjoying a Steve’s steak just days before, it was already over before it began, and I have to say that Pat’s legitimately sucks.

 Rent a car, take the bus, beg a local to take you, but do anything you can to get to Steve’s Prince of Steaks.
 It is worth the trip and you can truly die happy after happily enjoying one.
-Bon Appetite.
+There you have it, the best place to get a cheese steak in Philadelphia, don’t let anyone tell you differently, bon appetite!

 What’s your home city’s signature grub and where should I go?